-Our county is becoming much more diverse and for me I will continue to do what I can as Police and Crime Commissioner to represent all people irrespective of colour creed or gender, nothing else will do.
+Our county is becoming much more diverse and for me I will continue to do what I can as Police and Crime Commissioner to represent all people irrespective of colour, creed or gender, nothing else will do.
 We must try to ensure nobody feels excluded or suffers from prejudice and discrimination as that is the way the county will become more at ease with itself and prosperous.
 I am always keen to engage with anyone and listen to their thoughts as this can help shape policing for our mutual benefit.

 I am a passionate believer in partnership working and collaboration across agencies to keep us all safe and attend to victims' needs.
-There is a commitment to multi-year funding for many of the charities we work with since that certainty delivers better outcomes for us all.
+The commitment to supporting young people and helping them make the right choices in life is fundamental.
+We will deliver multi-year funding for charities and voluntary sector bodies which delivers better outcomes for Suffolk.